A pressure ulcers or injury — also known as a bedsore or decubitus ulcer — is an area of localized damage to the skin, underlying tissue, or both.

 - Increasing age

-Malnutrition is also a significant risk factor for the development of pressure ulcers, pressure ulcer severity, and protracted healing.
+Malnutrition is also a significant risk factor for the development of pressure injuries, pressure injury severity, and protracted healing.

-Characteristics of malnutrition, such as unintended weight loss and inadequate energy intake are independent risk factors for the development of pressure ulcers (2).
+Characteristics of malnutrition, such as unintended weight loss and inadequate energy intake are independent risk factors for the development of pressure injuries (2).

 Several nutritional supplements are marketed to promote wound healing.

-Some are even marketed based on the stage of pressure ulcer and whether the wound is chronic.
+Some are even marketed based on the stage of pressure injury and whether the wound is chronic.

-Nutritional supplements marketed towards pressure ulcer healing generally contain a combination of ingredients, including individual amino acids, vitamins and minerals, and protein.
+Nutritional supplements marketed towards pressure injury healing generally contain a combination of ingredients, including individual amino acids, vitamins and minerals, and protein.